 Those participating in this course are invited to digest the information and then take the test at the end.
 To enhance the learning experience, the module is delivered using clear language, charts, videos and case studies.
-Each of the six chapters takes around 15 minutes to read.
+Each of the six chapters takes up to 15 minutes to read.

 A score of at least 10 out of 12 correct answers (80%) for the test will count as one and a half hours towards your professional CPD requirements.
 The educational module is already accredited by CII, CISI, FPA and lBF with more to follow.